tizilsoni/tizilsoni/README.md

 ✨ Animation and Motion in websites is my favourite thing.

-💻 Currently Expertising in Web-Development.
+💻 Currently Expertising in Solidity and Ethereum Network.

 <h3> 👨‍💻 Languages I use</h3>